-I understand from your questions that there is some confusion about these materials and their role in wood coating.
-The difference between varnish and paint is primarily the difference between seeing or not seeing the natural pattern of the wood.
+I understand from your questions that there is some confusion about these materials and their role in coating wood.
+The difference between varnish and paint primarily means the difference between seeing or not seeing the natural design of wood.
 Sometimes knowing some things well doesn't make you a good teacher.
-Being terms that I am very used to I forget that not everyone knows what they mean and don't explain basic things.
-I'm trying to correct the mistake now, and those for whom these things are already understood I ask to be understanding.
-We are getting to more complicated things. 🙂
+Being terms that I am very used to I forget that not everyone knows what they mean and I don't explain elementary things.
+I am trying to rectify the mistake now, and those for whom these things are already understood I ask to be understanding.
+We get to more complicated things. 🙂

-Do we want to see the natural design of the wood or not?
+Do we want to see the natural wood grain or not?

-This is what the difference between varnish and paint boils down to.
-If we want to see the grain of the wood, its natural pattern, and we want it to be protected against scratches, dents, stains, then we will use varnish.
-If, on the other hand, we want to cover the wood, then paint is used.
-That is to say, the varnish shows the wood and the paint does not.
+That's what the difference between varnish and paint comes down to.
+If we want to see the grain of the wood, its natural design, and we want it to be protected against scratches, dents, stains, then we use varnish.
+If, on the contrary, we want to cover the wood, then paint is used.
+In other words, you can see the wood with varnish, but not with paint.

 Why cover wood?
-Because not all wood is oak or nuc and some wooden elements have stains, stains, knots or other defects we want to cover up.
-Or because we simply like coloured furniture.
-When wood is painted, the effect is not the same as when painting a MDF panel or a piece of plastic or sheet metal.
-The wood absorbs the paint and the result is not a totally smooth surface.
-The wood design continues to peek out from underneath the paint layer, and if materials are used that mark the pores or accentuate the design - such as skates - then the effect is very interesting.
-So, don't assume that if you love wood, you don't have to hide it.
+Because not all wood is oak or nuc and some wooden elements have stains, stains, knots or other flaws we want to cover up.
+Or because we simply like colorful furniture.
+When the wood is painted, the effect is not the same as painting a MDF panel or a piece of plastic or sheet metal.
+The wood absorbs the paint, and the result is not a totally smooth surface.
+The wood's design continues to show through under the layer of paint, and if materials that mark pores or emphasize the design - such as skates - then the effect is very interesting.
+So we should not start from the idea that if you love wood, you don't have to hide it.
 It's still there and sometimes its value is even increased by painting.

-So, varnish is used when we want to leave the wood grain and its natural pattern visible, and paint is used when we want the surface to be opaque and its pattern no longer visible.
+So varnish is used when you want to show the wood grain and its natural design, and paint is used when you want the surface to be opaque and its design to be invisible.

-We can stain wood without covering the fiber
+We can color wood without covering the grain

-After staining, the wood design will be further highlighted by the differentiated absorption of the berry.
-Some people do not like colour differences on the surface of the wood and want a very uniform stain.
-Uniformity usually comes at the risk of losing transparency.
-By using less transparent staining materials we achieve uniform staining, but the wood grain is no longer as visible.
+After staining, the design of the wood will be further emphasized by the differential absorption of the stain.
+Some people do not like color differences on the wood surface and want a very uniform stain.
+Uniformity usually comes at the risk of loss of transparency.
+By using less transparent staining materials we get a uniform coloration, but the wood grain is no longer as visible.
 I'm not saying it's bad or it's good.
-Everyone sees 'beautiful' in their own way.
+Everyone sees "beautiful" in their own way.
 I just want you to know that a living material like wood cannot be perfectly uniform and expressive.

-After staining and drying of the berry, the varnish is applied and the finish obtained will be perfectly transparent, but coloured as you wish: walnut, oak, cherry, mahogany, rosewood, etc.
+After staining and drying the varnish is applied and the resulting finish will be perfectly transparent, but colored as you wish: walnut, oak, cherry, mahogany, rosewood, etc.

-The background has nothing to do with transparency.
-It is not similar to that applied to the board on the house
+Primer has nothing to do with transparency.
+It is not similar to the one applied to the board on the house

-Wood primers can be transparent or coloured and are used as intermediate layer(s) between wood (coloured or not) and the final coat of varnish or paint.
+Wood primers can be transparent or colored and are used as an intermediate layer(s) between the wood (colored or not) and the final coat of varnish or paint.
 It is used because it has certain qualities that make furniture or finished objects look better.

-In all these cycles, other materials (impregnants, insulators, patinas) may also be used to give certain properties or effects to the finish.
+In all these cycles, other materials (impregnating agents, insulating agents, patinas) may also be involved, which impart certain properties or effects to the finish.

 When and why to varnish over paint

-Paint, like varnish, has surface properties: scratch and impact resistance, stain resistance, pleasant tint.
-This is why it is considered the final coat and does not need to be covered with another material.
+Paint, like varnish, has surface properties: scratch and impact resistance, stain resistance, pleasant stain.
+This is why it is considered the final coat and does not need to be covered with any other material.

-Another reason for applying varnish over paint is to give depth to the finish.
-It is used for high gloss products (very shiny).
-When 1-2 coats of gloss varnish are applied over the paint, the gloss of the film is nicer and deeper.
+Another reason for applying lacquer over paint is to give depth to the finish.
+It is used for high gloss products (high gloss).
+When 1-2 coats of gloss varnish are applied over the paint, the gloss of the film is more beautiful and deeper.

-I hope this time I was more explicit.
-If I didn't succeed or you think you need more information, please leave your comments and questions below in the dedicated space.
-But if you think it is clear enough to clarify the confusion for others, you can share it.
+I hope I have been more explicit this time.
+If I have failed or you think you need more information, please leave your comments and questions below in the dedicated space.
+However, if you think it is clear enough to make it clear to others, feel free to share it.

 It is also possible without primer.
 I've also written that, for DIY projects, you don't need to do it the factory way.
 Factory finishing is much more demanding, with more steps and products that increase the final quality of the film.
 Primer is a material that has better adhesion to wood, higher body (resin that remains on the wood after solvent evaporation), grinds better.
 For a film to look very good and be very pleasant to the touch it needs 2-3 intermediate sandings.
 This is made possible by applying primer.
 Basically, a coat of primer is applied over the bait, allowed to dry, then sanded, dusted and the next coat applied.
 If the primer were not thick enough there would be nothing left on the board and if it were not sanded smoothly, it would not give a very pleasant surface.
 After a smooth and beautiful surface has been achieved, the final coat of varnish is applied, which has superficial properties, does not scratch, is resistant to knocks, does not stain, has a pleasant feel, may or may not have a gloss, etc.